GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/complementing-wp-cli/en.md

 # Complementing WP-CLI

-<a href="https://wp-cli.org" target="_blank">WP-CLI</a> is a command-line tool to interact with WordPress, that helps us automate tasks.
+[WP-CLI](https://wp-cli.org) is a command-line tool to interact with WordPress, that helps us automate tasks.
 It allows us to install a new site, create or update posts, activate plugins, modify the options, and much more.

 WP-CLI commands can be nested: